Publication Date: April 8, 2012

 This is just a taste of the beauty and emotion invested in the language.
-Call me a softie but after reading that passage and those that follow in the battle, this reader had tears dripping down her cheeks.
-Xisto seems to have managed to make us care in those few little pages so when given a longer period of time to develop a character, that development has the depth to bring the reader into a full investment of the outcome of the storyline and those characters.
+Call me a softie, but after reading that passage and those that follow in the battle, this reader had tears dripping down her cheeks.
+Xisto seems to have managed to make us care in those few little pages, so when given a longer period of time to develop a character, that development has the depth to bring the reader into a full investment of the outcome of the storyline and those characters.

-Xisto’s writing in incredibly detailed.
-The author has a talent for description so that no matter how far into the future this sort of reality might be or how far from normal reading, we can picture the setting exactly.
+Selso Xisto’s writing in incredibly detailed.
+The author has a talent for description so that no matter how far into the future this sort of reality might be, or how far from normal reading, we can picture the setting exactly.
 The wonder of this is that the story doesn’t suffer.
 He comes in, as we’re told in writing class to do, assuming that the reader knows nothing and educates us in a way that’s not patronizing.
-As a diversion, I found the division of those battling (essentially a cult and UFW – United Free Worlds that had denounced all deities), fascinating and very symbolic.
-This may not be what Xisto intended but, having grown up in radical Christianity, it was hard for this reader to ignore.
+As a diversion, I found the division of those battling (essentially a cult and UFW — United Free Worlds that had denounced all deities), fascinating and very symbolic.
+This may not be what Xisto intended, but having grown up in radical Christianity, it was hard for this reader to ignore.